davecoll3/magic-8-ball/README.md

 The Magic 8 Ball is used for fortune telling or seeking advice.
 This is a fun website where users can ask a question and receive a response that affirms or rejects their query; it can also provide a neutral response.

-The primary technologies used to form the basis of this website are the coding languages HTML5, CSS3 and JavaScript ES6 which were complemented by use of the Bootstrap framework.
+The primary technologies used to form the basis of this website are the coding languages HTML, CSS and JavaScript which were complemented by use of the Bootstrap framework.

 [View the live site here](https://davecoll3.github.io/magic-8-ball/)